wp-plugins/adsense-now-lite/readme.txt

 PS: You'll need a [Google AdSense Account](http://adsense.google.com/).

 *AdSense Now!* is the freely distributed version of a premium plugin.
-The [Pro version](http://buy.ads-ez.com/adsense-now/ "Pro version of the AdSense Now! plugin for only $3.95") gives you more control.
+The [Pro version](http://buy.thulasidas.com/adsense-now/ "Pro version of the AdSense Now! plugin for only $3.95") gives you more control.
 It gives you filter to ensure that your ads show only on those pages that seem to comply with Google AdSense policies, which can be important since some comments may render your pages inconsistent with those policies.
 It also lets you specify a list of computers where your ads will not be shown, in order to prevent accidental clicks on your own ads -- one of the main reasons AdSense bans you.
 These features will minimize your chance of getting banned.

 == Upgrade Notice ==

-Major changes to options handling.
+Deep refactoring changes.

 == Screenshots ==